Scaling Instruction-Based Video Editing with a High-Quality Synthetic Dataset: Related Work

 \textbf{Inversion-based Methods.} These methods avoid paired video-text-edit data but are computationally intensive.
 Tune-A-Video~\citep{wu2023tune} fine-tunes a text-to-image model on a single video, enabling personalized edits but lacking scalability.
 Zero-shot techniques like TokenFlow~\citep{tokenflow2023} and FateZero~\citep{qi2023fatezero} use DDIM inversion and feature propagation to enforce the consistency of the edited video.
 However, their quality relies on inversion fidelity and often struggles with complex motion or occlusions.

 \textbf{Feed-forward Methods.} These end-to-end models aim to overcome inversion-based limitations but face the fundamental challenge of data scarcity.
 The development of feed-forward approaches is tightly coupled with the creation of synthetic datasets, as large-scale human-annotated video edit data is notoriously scarce.
-Early works~ \citep{qin2024instructvid2vid, zhang2024effived} attempted to bypass this bottleneck by synthesizing data using one-shot tuning methods like Tune-A-Video~\citep{wu2023tune} or CoDeF~\citep{ouyang2024codef}.
-However, this process was computationally expensive and ultimately limited the scale and quality of the resulting dataset.
-More recent methods have adopted a “lift and propagate” paradigm for more scalable data generation.
-VEGGIE~\citep{yu2025veggie} and InsViE~\citep{wu2025insvie}, for instance, leverage high-quality image editing datasets by applying an image editor to a keyframe and then using an image-to-video model to generate or propagate the edit across the entire video clip.
-While this strategy improves scalability, the temporal coherence and visual quality of the final output are fundamentally capped by the image-to-video propagation model, which often introduces unnatural motion or identity inconsistencies.
-These methods also typically rely on training-free inversion or attention control techniques during data synthesis, which may limit editing flexibility.
-In contrast, our approach introduces a data synthesis pipeline centered around an in-context video generator that conditions on both a reference edited frame and a depth-derived motion representation.
-This allows for more direct and high-quality video synthesis.
+Early works~\citep{qin2024instructvid2vid, zhang2024effived} attempted to synthesize data using computationally expensive one-shot tuning methods~\citep{wu2023tune, ouyang2024codef}, which limited the scale and quality of the resulting datasets.
+More recent paradigms have sought greater scalability with the approach of ``lift and propagate", employed by methods like VEGGIE~\citep{yu2025veggie} and InsViE~\citep{wu2025insvie}.
+These methods edit a single keyframe and then use an image-to-video model to propagate the change, but often suffer from temporal inconsistencies as the quality is capped by the propagation model.
+Señorita~\citep{zi2025senorita} achieves notable progress with a sophisticated ``expert system" paradigm.
+It systematically categorizes editing tasks into 18 sub-classes and employs a large suite of specialized expert models - some newly trained - to generate high-quality data for each specific task.
+While ensuring quality for predefined tasks, this approach is less scalable and requires significant effort to develop and maintain numerous task-specific models.
+In stark contrast to these specialized or propagation-based pipelines, our work introduces a unified and scalable "All-in-One" data synthesis framework.
+Our pipeline is centered around a single in-context video generator that conditions on a reference edited frame from a single image editor and a depth-derived motion representation, enabling more direct and high-quality video synthesis without relying on a multitude of disparate expert models.
+Crucially, our contribution extends beyond the dataset itself.
+We propose a novel Modality Curriculum Learning (MCL) strategy during training.
+This allows our final model, Editto, to perform edits based purely on text instructions at inference time, bridging the gap between multi-modal data synthesis and single-modality deployment.
+Finally, the concurrent work EditVerse~\citep{ju2025editverse} also explores in-context learning to unify editing tasks.
+Instead, we leverage in-context generation primarily for high-quality data synthesis.